FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/Config_Secure_Relay_RA_paras.md

     "title": "Configuring Secure Relay Router Agent parameters", "linkTitle": "Configuring Secure Relay Router Agent parameters", "weight": "160"
-}<span class="mc-variable axway_variables.Component_Long_Name variable">Axway Gateway</span>: Configuration
+}{{< Gateway/componentlongname  >}}: Configuration

-This topic lists the Secure Relay Router Agent parameters that you can modify in the <span style="font-style: italic;">Router Agent parameters</span> window.
-Gateway opens this window if you click the <span style="font-weight: bold;">Modify</span> button when configuring Secure Relay.
+This topic lists the Secure Relay Router Agent parameters that you can modify in the *Router Agent parameters* window.
+Gateway opens this window if you click the **Modify** button when configuring Secure Relay.

 1. Complete the fields of the <span style="font-style: italic;">Router Agent parameters</span> window as follows: